Manslaughter case in Park Police killing of Bijan Ghaisar moves to federal court

 At a third stop, after Ghaisar had pulled off the parkway and into the Fort Hunt neighborhood of Fairfax, the officers again emerged with guns drawn and Ghaisar again started to slowly drive off.
 Both officers fired five times, an FBI investigation found, and Ghaisar, 25, was killed.
 He was unarmed.

-Two years after the shooting, the Justice Department decided in 2019 not to pursue federal criminal civil rights charges against Amaya and Vinyard, saying it could not prove they acted with malicious intent.
-In 2020, Fairfax Commonwealth’s Attorney Steve Descano presented the case to a special grand jury, which indicted the officers for involuntary manslaughter and reckless use of a firearm.
+Two years after the shooting, in 2019, the Justice Department decided not to pursue federal criminal civil rights charges against Amaya and Vinyard, saying it could not prove they acted with willful malicious use of unreasonable force.
+In 2020, Fairfax Commonwealth’s Attorney Steve Descano presented the case to a special grand jury, which indicted the officers on charges of involuntary manslaughter and reckless use of a firearm.

 Federal law allows federal officers, being prosecuted by state officials, to remove the case to federal court.
 The lawyers for Vinyard and Amaya made such a motion in November.
 Descano enlisted the Virginia Attorney General’s Office to litigate the case in federal court, and they opposed the removal to federal court, but Hilton granted it.